DataDog/dd-agent/pup/README.markdown

 That's it!
 Now navigate to **localhost:17125**.
 Within ten seconds, system metrics should start streaming.

+### Upgrade

+It's easy, just re-install.
+No files will be lost.

 ### Custom metrics with statsd

 If you would like to add custom metrics to your applications, use the dogstatsd-python or dogstatsd-ruby libraries to instrument your code.
 Thorough documentation on using DogStatsd and Statsd can be found at [Datadog HQ](http://api.datadoghq.com/guides/dogstatsd/).
 Below is an abridged introduction to Statsd, and an walkthrough on getting custom metrics viewed on Pup.